raear/html-zoning/README.md

 # HTML Zoning and Main Content Detection Tool

-This repository contains the code and data sets for the paper "Main Content Detection in HTML Journal Articles" by A R Rae et al. A "Visualizer" GUI is provided to run the algorithms described in the paper.
+This repository contains the code and datasets for the paper "Main Content Detection in HTML Journal Articles" by A. R. Rae et al. A Visualizer GUI is provided to run the algorithms described in the paper.

 ### Prerequisites

 * Microsoft Windows
 * .NET 4.6.2 or greater
-* Microsoft Visual Studio 2015 or greater (or alternative compatible compiler/IDE)
+* Microsoft Visual Studio 2015 or greater (or alternative compatible compiler)

 ### How to run the main content detection algorithms